Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 ```c
 void MAX7219_numch(uint8_t digit, uint8_t n, bool point)
 ```
-Writes a number as char on the selected digit.
+Writes a number as char on the selected digit

 - _digit_: digit number to write on (from 1 to 8)
 - _n_: number to write, inserted as integer from 0 to 9
 - _point_: will turn on (_true_) or off (_false_) the point/comma on the selected digit